 “Many of those displaced still haven't returned home.
-Funds for rebuilding remain scarce… a lack of basic services, troubles with contractors and skilled-labor shortages complicate the situation” --that was New Orleans a year after Katrina, according to NPR.
+Funds for rebuilding remain scarce… a lack of basic services, troubles with contractors and skilled-labor shortages complicate the situation” --that was New Orleans a year after Katrina

 It seems we repeatedly expect rapid recovery from natural disasters and we are repeatedly disappointed.
 Of course we should do better –especially with so many past experiences to learn from.
 But, as we approach the one-year anniversary of the Haiti earthquake, at least some of the recent frustration with the response might reflect expectations that are perhaps unrealistically high rather than an excessively lackluster response.

 That’s especially true given that, in deaths and damage per capita, the Haiti earthquake was almost certainly the most devastating natural disaster to hit any country in the last 100 years or more.
 And this in a country with wretched institutions and very limited capacity.
 It was only four years ago that Transparency International declared